-The School of Undergraduate Studies does not have an organized study-abroad program, but students are encouraged to study abroad provided they meet the requirements and adhere to the policies described below:
+The Bachelor's Program for Adults and Transfer Students does not have an organized study-abroad program, but students are encouraged to study abroad provided they meet the requirements and adhere to the policies described below:

-- The student must have completed at least 12 credits in residence in the School of Undergraduate Studies prior to applying. - The student must be in good academic standing, with a cumulative GPA of 2.95 or greater. - The maximum number of credits that can be earned is 24, which count as part of the maximum allowance of 84 transfer credits out of the 120 credits needed to complete a bachelor's degree. - A student may study abroad during any New School term (fall, spring, summer) as well as during summer and winter breaks. - While the School of Undergraduate Studies can provide some information about external study-abroad programs and make suggestions, each student must research and select his or her own program, subject to approval by the dean's office.
-Approval depends on course selection, accreditation of the institution, etc.
+- The student must have completed at least 12 credits in residence in the Bachelor's Program for Adults and Transfer Students prior to applying. - The student must be in good academic standing, with a cumulative GPA of 2.95 or greater.

-• Upon completion of the study-abroad program, the student must arrange for a transcript to be sent for evaluation to the School of Undergraduate Studies, attention of Chrissy Roden, director of academic student services, 66 West 12th Street, Room 301, New York, NY 10011.
+- The maximum number of credits that can be earned is 24, which count as part of the maximum allowance of 84 transfer credits out of the 120 credits needed to complete a bachelor's degree. - A student may study abroad during any New School term (fall, spring, summer) as well as during summer and winter breaks. - While the Bachelor's Program for Adults and Transfer Students can provide some information about external study-abroad programs and make suggestions, each student must research and select his or her own program, subject to approval by the dean's office.
+Approval depends on course selection, accreditation of the institution, etc. - Upon completion of the study-abroad program, the student must arrange for a transcript to be sent for evaluation to the Bachelor's Program for Adults and Transfer Students, attention of Chrissy Roden, director of academic student services, 66 West 12th Street, Room 40, New York, NY 10011.
 If the original transcript is not in English, it is the student's responsibility to have it translated.

-Contact Chrissy Roden, director of academic student services, with questions about studying abroad (rodenc@newschool.edu).
+Contact Chrissy Roden, Director of Student Affairs, with questions about studying abroad (rodenc@newschool.edu).

-All students in the School of Undergraduate Studies are strongly encouraged to take foreign language courses as part of their program of study.
+All students in the Bachelor's Program for Adults and Transfer Students are strongly encouraged to take foreign language courses as part of their program of study.
 The New School offers an extensive curriculum for undergraduate students.
-Consult the School of Undergraduate Studies course listings on the website or contact the Department of Foreign Languages (212.229.5676; foreignlanguages@newschool.edu) for more information.
+Consult the Bachelor's Program for Adults and Transfer Students course listings on the website or contact the Department of Foreign Languages (212.229.5676; foreignlanguages@newschool.edu) for more information.